alvina-dr/eba-effect/README.md

 For now, the development is over.
 On the one hand we have many other projects to focus on.
 On the other hand virtual reality while super interesting to experiment with is not really accessible.
 For players, but also for us.
 Oculus Quest 2 that we used for the development were lended by our school (bachelor MIAMI, IUT Tarbes).
 With no access to those, it gets really complicated to continue.

 But we truly love this game.
 So yeah, if you want to try it out or even better continue the development...
 Off you go !
 You're very welcome to do so and we would be overjoyed to see what you're doing with the game.
-You can create an issue to alert us on the
+You can create an issue to alert us on the repo are directly contact me by email at : **alvinadr24@gmail.com**.

-https://najouille.itch.io/eba-effects
+Link of the project on itch.io : https://najouille.itch.io/eba-effects

 SETUP GUIDELINES
+- Unity version 2021.3.6f1
+- There might be some problems with building apk on this Unity version, have fun with it, just know there are workaround (hint : https://forum.unity.com/threads/cant-build-for-android.1306098/)
+- DOTween free version is used on the project, you should download the plugin via the Unity Assets Store.

 By Alvina Damasio--Razafiarizaka, Naja Dalmagne, Enzo Duret and Gaëtan Jestin.

 <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/"><img alt="Licence Creative Commons" style="border-width:0" src="https://i.creativecommons.org/l/by-nc-sa/4.0/88x31.png" /></a><br />Ce(tte) œuvre est mise à disposition selon les termes de la <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/">Licence Creative Commons Attribution - Pas d’Utilisation Commerciale - Partage dans les Mêmes Conditions 4.0 International</a>.